 SFF) There is a similar combination scene in THE GOLDEN CHILD.
 Here you have painted a glass painting (as far as I know) which also works with live action and miniature elements.
 How long do you need for such a painting and how do you create the transitions?

-J.G.)
+C.G.)
 The glass shot I painted for the GOLDEN CHILD had a live action foreground.
 I basically painted a “set extension” of Tibetan monks and that was optically put together with the live action of the Tibetan monks in the foreground.

 SFF) Frank Ordaz told me that the work he, you and Sean Joyce did on HOWARD THE DUCK was fun, but ultimately a little unsatisfying because all the extra-cinematic circumstances were so difficult.
 Can you agree with that?
 Did these circumstances make the work harder?

 As far as I remember, I did not have to deal with any extra cinematic circumstances that were so difficult.
 I was not the supervisor on that movie.
 I dealt with painting only.
-The paintings I worked on for Howard the Duck we're well done.
+The paintings I worked on for HOWARD THE DUCK were well done.
 I felt that I was coming into my own as a matte painter and I was successful at the work I accomplished on that film.

 If I had anything to say about Howard the Duck I was not inspired by the actual story or characters.
 But I can say that I enjoyed doing the work.
 Also recently I watched HOWARD and found it to be more entertaining now .
 I watched in again around 2020.